LissetteIbnz/LissetteIbnz/README.md

 I'm Lissette.
 I'm a Fullstack Developer from Tenerife, Canary Islands 🌞⛱

-I'm currently working at [Basefactor](https://www.basefactor.com/) as a Frontend Developer and at [Lemoncode](https://lemoncode.net/) as an Instructor.

 <!--
 **LissetteIbnz/LissetteIbnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.